-Studies the development of formal and contextual criteria leading to an understanding of the visual language and its application to personal, societal, cultural and aesthetic concerns.
-Lectures, illustrations and gallery experience.
+Studies the development of formal and contextual criteria leading to an understanding of the visual language of art and its application to personal, societal, cultural and aesthetic concerns.
+Provides a knowledge base of information and visual literacy skills necessary for informed critical analysis, discussion, interpretation and appreciation of the visual arts.
 Fulfills general studies requirement.
 Fall and Winter, every year.